csvjson

 Step 1

-NDJSON (also called JSONL or JSON Lines) stores one complete JSON object per line.
-Unlike standard JSON, there's no outer array — the newline is the separator.
-The converter parses each line individually and collects them into a standard JSON array.
+NDJSON (also JSONL / JSON Lines) stores one complete JSON object per line.
+The converter parses each line individually and collects them into a standard JSON array ready for any downstream tool.

 Step 2